ilyaGotfryd/crud-maven/docs/pydantic/pydantic.md

   @validator('password')
   def validate_pwd(cls, v):
     if not password_matcher.match(v):
-      return ValidationError('Password did not match requirements')
+      raise ValueError('Password did not match requirements')
     return v
 ```

-At this point if you run `pytest test` your tests will fail with validation error.
+At this point if you run `pytest test` your tests will fail with Value error.

 Let's fix them and create validation test.